hapax/hapax.github.io/assets/teaching.md

 closer connection to nature.

 The solution is simple.
-We need to hike through interesting terrain, from meadows to swamps, from valleys to mountains.
+We need to hike through interesting terrain, between meadows and swamps, and from valleys to mountains.
-At first, hikes would be along the comfortable and well-trodden routes, but later, by degrees, students would learn to camp in the wilderness, explore uncharted wastes, and conquer summits.
+At first, hikes would be along the comfortable and well-trodden routes while students found their feet and developed confidence, but later, by degrees, they would learn to camp in the wilderness, to explore uncharted wastes and conquer summits.
-At the end of the day, hiking is not about the act of walking itself, which can be drudgery, but using that walking as a way if experiencing the world.
+At the end of the day, hiking is not about the act of walking itself, which can be pure drudgery, but rather, to use walking as a way of experiencing the world.
-And the class will remain a dead letter until it gets out of the scrubland and owns its purpose.
+Hiking class will remain a dead letter until it gets out of the scrubland and owns its purpose.

-## Changing the landscape
+## The intuition pump

+Hopefully, by now you've realised this is a thinly veiled analogy for maths education.

 ## References